 This site contains affiliate links, meaning that we earn a small commission for purchases made through our site.
 We only recommend products we personally use, love, or have thoroughly vetted.

 Are you wondering what to buy a new mom for herself?
 The best gifts for a new mom are not for the baby and are things she wouldn’t think to ask for.
 As a relatively new mom who remembers the postpartum period far too vividly, I’ve compiled this ultimate list of the best gifts for a new mom.
 Whether you’re looking for a shower gift, a present to drop by after baby is born, or just a way to help, you’ll find all the answers you need here.
 Are you a partner looking to buy a gift for your wife after giving birth?
-Check out our list of gifts for a new mom from husband or partner!
+Check out our list of push presents!

 Types of Gifts for a New Mom